drhsqlite/fossil-mirror/www/gitusers.md

         fossil update my-other-branch       # like “git checkout” ...work on your other branch in the same directory...

-As of Fossil 2.12, you can ask it to clone-and-open into a single directory, as Git always has done:
+In Fossil 2.12, we added a feature that allows you to get closer to Git’s single-step clone-and-open behavior:

         mkdir work-dir
         cd work-dir